Want to create interactive content? It’s easy in Genially!

 Commentary

-When I started to develop this prototype, I had to tweak the settings in the tool Articulate Rise (used to develop the course) so that the menu flow and structure was in alignment with the design plans.
+When I started to develop this prototype, I had to tweak the settings in the tool Articulate Rise (used to develop the course) so that the menu flow and structure were in alignment with the design plans.
 This part of the project I found to be challenging.
-As I started to develop the prototype, I began thinking if this was the best approach to take structure wise.
-Going forward, I willl revisit the design plans and collaborate with the SMEs to come up with a good structure.
+As I started to develop the prototype, I began thinking about if this was the best approach to take structure wise.
+Going forward, I will revisit the design plans and collaborate with the SMEs to come up with a good structure.
 I wanted to make the course educational and engaging with the primary audience in mind.
-The course includes a few videos as they are well received at FNZ.
+The course includes a few videos as they are well-received at FNZ.
 The learners (colleagues) prefer this type of method due to it being time-saving and easy to digest.

 Learning Gap